MeanderingProgrammer/render-markdown.nvim/README.md

         -- Can also be a list of integers in which case the 'level' is used to index into the list using a clamp min_width = 0,
-        -- Determines if a border is added above and below headings border = false,
+        -- Determines if a border is added above and below headings -- Can also be a list of booleans in which case the 'level' is used to index into the list using a clamp border = false,
         -- Always use virtual lines for heading borders instead of attempting to use empty lines border_virtual = false,